 At the first roundtable meeting, members identified that workforce was the greatest pressure on the health system.
 As such, the second forum ((on 15 February 2022) focused on helping services navigate short-term workforce shortages exacerbated by the omicron outbreak, as well as longstanding workforce issues.
 Attendees were invited to explore potential solutions and help shape the VHA’s support and advocacy efforts.

 Members were joined by VHA Deputy Board Chair and CEO of West Wimmera Health Service, Trevor Adem, and Alpine Health CEO, Nick Shaw, for an interactive session exploring system challenges and testing potential policy solutions.

 Key themes that emerged included:

 - that workforce remains an ongoing challenge for the sector and has been exacerbated by the omicron outbreak over the summer period

 - that policy solutions must address workforce holistically and acknowledge the rural and regional experience (for instance, housing availability).

-Rural and regional health board directors, executives, and senior leaders from across the state joined virtual discussions on readiness and resilience as the health system prepares for the COVID-19 peak.
+For our first meeting (13 October 2021), rural and regional health board directors, executives, and senior leaders from across the state joined virtual discussions on readiness and resilience as the health system prepares for the COVID-19 peak.

 We would like to thank Chris Hotham, Deputy Secretary for Health Infrastructure, for his time and sharing his insights from the Department of Health.
 We would also like to thank our members for their engagement and support to help shape policy and advocacy efforts – especially during such a busy time.
 Workforce was a strong theme that came through and will a key topic on the agenda for the RRR series.